aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides/connector/x/_index.md

 ## x property
-Returns or sets the x-coordinate of the upper-left corner of the shape.
+Gets or sets the x-coordinate of the shape's upper-left corner, measured in points.
             Read/write **float**.

 ### Remarks

-Returned value is always defined (is not float.NaN).
+The value returned is always defined and never **float**.
-            Assigned value must be defined (not float.NaN).
-You can set undefined values for RawFrame instance properties.
+            The value assigned must also be defined; assign **float** only to properties of a `RawFrame` instance.

 ### Definition:
 ```python